 What is Hypoglycemia?

-Hypoglycemia is the condition when the blood sugar is very low, and the body does not have enough sugar to use as a fuel.
+Hypoglycemia is a medical condition when the blood sugar in your body is so low that it does not have enough sugar to use as a fuel.

 Generally, the condition hypoglycemia happens in diabetes but can happen for some other reasons also like: